titan2022/docs/dev/_sources/Resources/JavaProgramming/installation.md.txt

 Create a GitHub account (username doesn't matter) or use an existing one.
 Send your username in the "GitHub Username" thread in `#programming` on Discord so I can add you to our organization.
 Afterwards, you need to login on your laptop.
 There are many ways but my most recommended is [GitHub CLI](https://cli.github.com/).

 ## Git login
-When you install both Git and GitHub CLI, open a terminal window (preferably PowerShell) and type `gh auth login`.
+When you install both Git and GitHub CLI, open a terminal window (preferably PowerShell or Bash) and type `gh auth login`.
 Select `Github.com`, `HTTPS`, `Y`, `Login with a web browser`, copy the 8 letter code and press enter.
 Paste your code on the web page and return back.
 You should be logged in.

 ## (Only for pre-season) Java